TCON163/MarchMadnessSuicideBracket/README.md

 ***We moved to a mono server architech.
 The backend is in the BackEnd/Tourney directory.
 12/13/21 - TC

+Created a CICD pipeline for frontend  05/25/22 - TC

 # March Madness Survivor Pool